 Photos and videos may be uploaded periodically to the SJE School Facebook page.
-It is the policy of SJE to post NO Names of any children associated with their photo on any Internet site.

 SJE staff and volunteers must respect all copyright laws, and reference sources appropriately.
 For any photographs or videos to be posted, permission from the artist, photographer or video producer/studio is necessary and proper credit must be given.